gGodlik04/NeuralNetworksBase/README.md

 # NeuralNetworksBase
-base of neural networks on python/ learning
+learning of neural networks on python/PyTorch